 But it is not that simple!
 Since Mandarin is made up of sinograms (more commonly called “Chinese characters”), the translation of a word or a brand is much more complicated than it seems.

 You have to be particularly careful in translating your brand because it can be double-edged.
 If it is well translated, then the Chinese will greatly appreciate the effort and will be grateful.
-Your image will be well received and they will not have any troubles trusting your brand.
+Your image will be well received and they will not have any trouble trusting your brand.
 However, if the translation is not good enough, then your brand image will be devalued.
 Even before trying your products, they will already have a negative impression of your company and will prefer to go to a competitor.

 Best way to translate your brand’s name

-Translating your brand in Chinese requires a lot of work, research and knowledge, and understanding of the Chinese culture.
+Translating your brand into Chinese requires a lot of work, research and knowledge, and understanding of the Chinese culture.
 Especially because Chinese characters can have several meanings.
 They vary according to the context.
 You must also pay attention to the different possible translations of one character and make sure Chinese people will get the meaning you wanted it to have while reading your brand.
-Moreover, since the cultures are relatively different, there will not necessarily be equivalent to every English word in Chinese.
+Moreover, since the cultures are relatively different, there will not necessarily be an equivalent to every English word in Chinese.
 Some words may be similar but the subtlety of a word may be missing in its translation.
 We will see the different ways to translate your brand.
 There are three: